Skip to main content

 The permit requires Commercial General Liability (CGL) with an Umbrella Policy and Workers' Compensation insurance as mandated by state law.

-• Commercial General Liability limits: Insurance Services Office Form CG 00 01 covering Commercial General Liability on an "occurrence" basis, including products and completed operations, property damage, bodily injury, and personal and advertising injury with limits no less than $1,000,000 per occurrence and a $2,000,000 aggregate.
+• Commercial General Liability Limits: Insurance Services Office Form CG 00 01 covering Commercial General Liability on an "occurrence" basis, including products and completed operations, property damage, bodily injury, and personal and advertising injury with limits no less than $1,000,000 per occurrence and a $2,000,000 aggregate.
 The policy must be primary, and the City of San Diego must be added as an additional insured.

-• Umbrella: Permittee shall maintain an umbrella insurance policy providing coverage in excess of its primary general liability, employer's liability and automobile liability policies in an amount not less than $4,000,000 per occurrence.
+• Umbrella: The Permittee shall maintain an umbrella insurance policy providing coverage in excess of its primary general liability, employer's liability and automobile liability policies in an amount not less than $4,000,000 per occurrence.
 The City of San Diego must be added as additional insured.

 • Workers' Compensation: Insurance as required by the State of California, with Statutory Limits, and Employer's Liability Insurance with a limit of no less than $1,000,000 per accident for bodily injury or disease.